 No Facebook, Twitter or WhatsApp.

-That's what's becoming increasingly common in some African countries, where governments have periodically shut down the internet or blocked social media platforms.
+This is becoming more common in some African countries, where governments have sometimes shut down or restricted the internet and access to social media platforms.

 Digital rights activists say it's censorship, but governments argue it helps maintain security.

-A government can limit access to the internet by ordering internet service providers (ISPs) to limit access to their subscribers.
+A government can restrict access by ordering internet service providers (ISPs) to limit access to their subscribers.

 As a more extreme measure, the authorities can order service providers to block all internet access.

-In 2018, there were 21 instances of partial or total internet shutdowns, compared with 13 in 2017 and 4 in 2016, according to Access Now, an independent monitoring group.
+In 2019, there were 25 documented instances of partial or total internet shutdowns, compared with 20 in 2018 and 12 in 2017, according to Access Now, an independent monitoring group.

 A user trying to access these sites might see various messages such as "server not found" or "this site has been blocked by the network administrator".